Chemistry (CHEM)

 (3 Credits, Fall/Spring)

-CHEM 112L Principles of Chemistry 2 Lab
+CHEM 112L General Chemistry II Lab

 (2 Credits, Fall/Spring)